MySQL: Using MySQL with Django

 👋 Welcome to the Stackhero documentation!

-• Unlimited connections and transfers.
+• Unlimited connections and data transfers.

-• Optimal performance and robust security powered by a private and dedicated VM.
+• Consistent performance and strong security on a private, dedicated infrastructure.

 If you have not installed the mysqlclient module yet, you can do so with: